kevcodez/kevcodez-blog/docs/posts/2020-09-13-postgres-jsonb-update-object-array/README.md

 date: "2020-09-13"
 ---

-# Postgres JSONB: Updating data inside an aray of objects
+# Postgres JSONB: Updating data inside an array of objects

 Recently I had the challenge to update data inside of an array of objects within a JSONB column.